-We gain another unique perspective of Bagan by traveling by horse-drawn carriage ride through the archaeological zone.
+Then we gain another unique perspective of Bagan by traveling by horse-drawn carriage ride through the archaeological zone.
 Witnessing the morning sun illuminating the ancient temples of Bagan is an unforgettable experience.
-We’ll pay a brief visit to Damayangyi Temple.
-Then we'll meet a palm sugar-maker, before taking a walking tour of the Khayminga Temple, where we'll have a panoramic view of our surroundings.
-We’ll return to the hotel for lunch on our own.
+We’ll see Damayangyi Temple and visit Khayminga Temple for a panoramic view of our surroundings.
+We'll also make a diversion to a local village to see how palm sugar is made.
+Then we’ll return to the hotel for lunch on our own.

-For the rest of the day, enjoy time at leisure and dinner on your own.
-Or perhaps you’ll join our optional tour to discover ancient Bagan.
+After a busy morning, enjoy time at leisure this afternoon and dinner on your own.
+Or perhaps you’ll join our optional tour to discover Ancient Bagan.
 Travel to the Bagan Archaeological Museum for a tour of the relics here, including dolomite plaques and bronze lotus flowers.
 Then continue to the Nanmyint Viewing Tower for a breathtaking view of Bagan plains, studded with ancient pagodas.
 Afterwards, we’ll visit a nearby village to learn more about local life.
 Then enjoy dinner and classical Burmese performance at a nearby restaurant, all included with the tour.
-Please note: On Mondays and public holidays, the Bagan Archaeological Museum visit will be replaced with a guided tour of temples in the Bagan plains.
+Please note: On Mondays and Tuesdays, the Bagan Archaeological Museum visit will be replaced with a guided tour of temples in the Bagan plains.

 We return to our hotel, and dinner this evening is on your own.

-We'll pause for lunch, then enjoy some free time.
-In the late afternoon, we'll visit the longest wooden bridge in Burma.
+Following lunch, we’ll visit the longest wooden bridge in Burma.
 The U Bein footbridge stretches almost three-quarters of a mile over the shallow Thaung Thaman Lake.
 It is constructed of teak planks and has withstood the elements for more than two centuries.

 We return to our hotel, and dinner is on your own again this evening.